 Introduces students to the culinary industry by working in a commercial operation.
-This laboratory course allows students to participate in a "hands - on" learning experience as they are introduced to various dining room and kitchen rotations.
-Areas include: food production, garde manger, hot line stations, and bartending.
+This laboratory course allows students to participate in a "hands-on" learning experience as they are introduced to various dining room and kitchen rotations.
+Areas include food production, garde manger, hot line stations, and bartending.
 Classes are scheduled in day and evening blocks.
 Students are to select one day and one evening shift.
 The course is offered at HACC's culinary teaching facility.
-Students must pass a five panel instant drug test prior to the start date of class.
+Students must pass a five-panel instant drug test prior to the start date of class.
+A course fee is required.
 Students must have an approved uniform and designated knife kit.
-Enrollment is restricted to students in the Culinary Arts AAS and Certificate programs.
-Prerequisite: CULI 143 and 205 with grades of C or higher.
+Enrollment is restricted to students in the Baking and Pastry Arts Certificate and the Culinary Arts AAS and Certificate programs.
+Majors must maintain their enrollment in CULI 153 and 206 throughout the duration of the semester.
+Prerequisite: CULI 143 and 205 with a grade of C or higher.
+Co-requisite: CULI 153.

-CULI 207 - Restaurant Operations III: Culinary 2:0:12

-Introduces students to the culinary industry by working in a commercial operation.
+CULI 207 - Restaurant Operations III: Culinary 2:0:12 Introduces students to the culinary industry by working in a commercial operation.
 This laboratory course allows students to participate in a "hands - on" learning experience as they are introduced to various dining room and kitchen rotations.
 Areas include: bakeshop, coffee bar, cashier and financial management, purchasing and receiving, pantry, hot line, and the action station.
 Classes are scheduled in day blocks.
 Students are to select two shifts.
 The course is offered at HACC's culinary teaching facility.
 Students must have an approved uniform and designated knife kit.
-Enrollment is restricted to students in the Culinary Arts AAS and Certificate programs.
+Enrollment is restricted to students in the Baking and Pastry Arts Certificate and the Culinary Arts AAS and Certificate programs.
 Prerequisite: CULI 153 and 206 with grades of C or higher.

-CULI 209 - International Culinary Tour: Italy 3:3:0

-Guides students on a culinary tour of Italy.
+CULI 209 - International Culinary Tour: Italy 3:3:0 Guides students on a culinary tour of Italy.
 This course focuses on the social and cultural culinary dimensions and regional development of food and wine.
 Tours of local producers, markets, and historical sites are included as well as hands-on culinary classes.
 Local chef instructors lecture and demonstrate local and regional specialties and students have an opportunity to assist in food production as well as sample many traditional local foods.
 Introductory lectures are scheduled several weeks prior to the trip.
 A course fee is required.

-CULI 210 - International Culinary Tour: Spain 3:3:0

-Guides students on a culinary tour of Spain.
-This course focuses on the social and cultural dimensions and regional development of food and wine.
+CULI 210 - International Culinary Tour: Spain 3:3:0 Guides students on a culinary tour of Spain.
+This course focuses on the social and cultural culinary dimensions and regional development of food and wine.
 Tours of local producers, markets, and historical sites are included as well as hands-on culinary classes.
 Local chef instructors lecture and demonstrate local and regional specialties and students have an opportunity to assist in food production as well as sample many traditional local foods.
 Introductory lectures are scheduled several weeks prior to the trip.
 A course fee is required.

 CULI 211 - International Culinary Tour: France 3:3:0 Guides students on a tour of France.
 This course focuses on the social and cultural culinary dimensions and regional development of food and wine.
-Tours of local producers, markets, and historical sites are included as well as hands- on culinary classes.
-Local chef instructors lecture and demonstrate local and regional specialties and students have the opportunity to assist in food production as well as sample many traditional local foods.
-Introductory lectures are scheduled several weeks prior to the trip.
+Tours of local producers, markets, and historical sites are included as well as hands-on culinary classes.
+Local chef instructors lecture and demonstrate local and regional specialties and students have the opportunity to assist in food productory lectures are scheduled several weeks prior to the trip.